-- Individual card brands establish compliance requirements that are used by service providers and have their own compliance programs.
+Individual card brands establish compliance requirements that are used by service providers and have their own compliance programs.

-- Most companies use member banks that connect and accept transactions from the card brands.
+Most companies use member banks that connect and accept transactions from the card brands.
 Not all card brands use member banks, like American Express, these instead act as their own bank.

-As of 2014, the United States uses a magnetic stripe on a card to process transactions and its security relies on the holder’s signature and visual inspection of the card to check for features such as hologram.
-This system will be outmoded and replaced by EMV in 2015.
+As of 2014, the United States uses a magnetic stripe on a card to process transactions and its security relies on the holder’s signature and visual inspection of the card to check for features such as a hologram.

 EMV (Euro pay Master card and Visa) is a global standard for inter-operation of integrated circuit cards (IC cards or “chip cards”) and IC card capable point of sale (POS) terminals and automated teller machines (ATMs), for authenticating credit and debit card transactions.

 Also Read | Take a course on Card Payments

-Why people use Credit cards
+Why people use Credit cards.

-- Credit card allows its holder to buy goods and services based on the holder’s promise to pay for these goods and services.
+A credit card allows its holder to buy goods and services based on the holder’s promise to pay for these goods and services.

-- In 1958, the Bank of America issued the BankAmericard in the California state and this is known to be the first successful modern credit card.
-Read more on Deferment in Credit card business here.
+In 1958, the Bank of America issued the BankAmericard in the California state and this is known to be the first successful modern credit card.
+Read more on Deferment in the Credit card business here.

-Credit Card Vs Debit Card:
+Credit Card Versus Debit Card.

-In credit cards the customer (credit card holder) can avail the facility of buying goods and services at a Point of Sale (POS) from merchant establishments (provided such arrangements exist) without making a prior payment.
+In credit cards, the customer (credit card holder) can avail of the facility of buying goods and services at a Point of Sale (POS) from merchant establishments (provided such arrangements exist) without making a prior payment.

-Different Payment channels in Cards Payment industry
+Different Payment channels in Cards Payment industry.

-A payment channel is basically any way that a customer might make a payment or anywhere that you (as a merchant) might accept a payment
+A payment channel is basically any way that a customer might make a payment or anywhere that you (as a merchant) might accept a payment:

 - Physical POS